E3SM-Project/Omega/components/omega/doc/devGuide/CMakeBuild.md

 Note: Until the Omega build is integrated into the E3SM build, specific modifications are required to trigger the Omega build within the E3SM build process.
-Please see[Omega Build User Guide](../userGuide/OmegaBuild.md) for details.
+Please see [Omega Build User Guide](../userGuide/OmegaBuild.md) for details.